DanieleS/buildo-yelp-training/README.md

 The page will reload if you make edits.<br />
 You will also see any lint errors in the console.

+This command will also start a proxy to fix a CORS issue with the yelp API.
+To stop the proxy run `yarn stop-cors-proxy`

 ### `yarn build`